wolverton-research-group/qmpy/docs/restful.rst

 ============

 RESTful API is now supported at (http://oqmd.org)!
 It allows the users to access the data of around 700,000 materials easily by using simple HTTP requests.
 Downloading the entire SQL database is no longer required to extract materials data unless the DFT calculation-related information is to be viewed.
 This system is implemented within Django Python API framework.
 The querying on database is supported with a form-based user interface at (http://oqmd.org/api/search).
 But the documention provided in this page may be used for a more flexible querying and eliminating the need to use a UI.
+OQMD RESTful API is a new addition to the general **qmpy** python API.
+The direct database query using qmpy API on commandline to a locally hosted version of OQMD database is still fully supported in addition to the RESTful part.

 Querying
 ========